MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/ms-cloud-germany-transition.md

 - All migrating customers need to verify connectivity to the worldwide [Office 365 URLs and IP addresses](urls-and-ip-address-ranges.md), which include the new German datacenter regions.
 - Review the Office 365 platform service description to understand which features and services will become available to your organization following the completion to the German region.
-- Cancel any unused trial subscriptions in your organization, the migration only will transition paid subscriptions
+- The migration will transition paid subscriptions.

 Tenant migrations are executed as back-end service operations with minimal customer interaction required.
 Any additional customer-led tasks and overall migration status will be communicated via Message Center during the migration process.
 Example of tasks may include customer managed DNS updates or reconfiguration of hybrid setup for Exchange hybrid customers.